All Episodes

 Don't get mad at me.

-Wasn't a Romney campaign doing this?
+Wasn't the Romney campaign doing this?

-It wasn't, it wasn't the neocons.
+It wasn't the neocons.

 Wasn't Todd Aiken?

-Todd Aiken wasn't involved in this.
+Todd Akin was involved in this.

 The results showed that ovulating single women.

-CNN's taking this down now, because there were complaints.
+CNN's taking this down now because there were complaints.

-The results showed that ovulating single women tend to support Obama because in the words of a lead researcher Christina Durante, they feel Sexier.
+The results showed that ovulating single women tend to support Obama because in the words of a lead researcher, Christina Durante, they feel sexier.

 Heightened sexual feelings, according to Christina Durante, lead women to support politicians who advocate for easy access to birth control and abortion.

-CNN pointed readers to an article that it published about a separate Durante study, still available on CNN's website that showed women also buy sexier clothes when ovulating.
+CNN pointed readers to an article that it published about a separate Durante study, still available on CNN's website, that showed women also buy sexier clothes when ovulating.

 So what this study attempted to say is that women are robotic.